nhamle2/AES-GCM-Message-Sender/README.md

 <h2>Description</h2>
 This project is a Java TCP socket program that uses ECDH (Eliptic-Curve Diffie-Helman) and AES-GCM to send an encrypted message from a client to a server.
 The client and server will use ECDH to derive a key.
 Once the key is derived, the client  will prompt the user for a message to send to the server.
 The client will encrypt this message using AES-GCM encryption algorithm and send the message to the server.
 The server will then use AES-GCM to decrypt the message and display the decrypted message to the terminal.
-This project was completed in as a team project, with all members contributing to both client and server applications.
+This project was completed as a team project, with all members contributing to both client and server applications.
 <br />